 The vegetation communities observed within the study area were characterized using the Ecological Land Classification (ELC) protocol (Lee et al., 1998), and delineated on an aerial photograph.
-Significant Woodlands were identified through a number of criteria including tree species, age class, canopy, density, land area, etc. Areas that represented Significant Woodlands were mapped in the field utilizing GPS coordinates and visual observations.
+Significant Woodlands were identified through several criteria including tree species, age class, canopy, density, land area, etc. This was completed per the Natural Heritage Reference Manual (NHRM) and the Perth OP.
+Areas that represented Significant Woodlands were mapped in the field utilizing GPS coordinates and visual observations.
 Wetland boundaries associated with the study area were reclassified due to outdated modelling.
 This was conducted by walking through the study area and delineating the updated wetland boundaries using GPS coordinates and visual observations.

 Migratory bird surveys were performed by conducting a walkthrough of the study area.
 The surveys began no later than 7:00 AM.
 The surveys included a review of nesting and migratory birds including nesting habitat.
 Direct nest searches were not undertaken during the surveys as this practice is not condoned by the Canadian Wildlife Service (e.g. the chance of harming the nest by leading predators to the nesting location is high, and the efficiency of detecting all nesting locations in complex habitats such as riparian corridor or mixed vegetation is low).
-Breeding evidence codes as used during the Ontario Breeding Bird Atlas were used to assign a likelihood of breeding within the study area based on observed behaviours of individual birds.
-These standardized codes determine whether the species is possibly, probably or confirmed to be breeding within the study area.
-Characteristics of habitat were also used to help interpret behaviours and breeding evidence.
+Breeding evidence codes as used during the Ontario Breeding Bird Atlas (OBBA) were used to assign a likelihood of breeding within the study area based on observed behaviours of individual birds.
+These standardized codes determine whether the species is possibly, probably or confirmed to be breeding evidence.
 In concurrence with the migratory bird surveys, grassland SAR bird surveys were conducted in the Mixed Meadow (MEM) vegetation communities within the study area.
 Three (3) grassland SAR bird surveys were conducted no later than 7:00 AM on sunny days with no precipitation and little to no breeze.
 Visual and audial observations of grassland SAR birds were recorded.